US PE export prices have not been this low in ten years. What does this mean for the market?

 Combined with recession fears and trade tensions, uncertainty is pervading the PE market, prompting US and Middle Eastern suppliers – the world’s low-cost leaders – to compete for market share around the globe.

-Join us to find out what impact you can anticipate for your business going forward.
+Watch the webinar recording to find out what impact you can anticipate for your business going forward.

 Topics included in the webinar: